jamesray1/CV/crypto-industry-experience.md

-I first got involved with the
-crypto industry when I started looking into peer-to-peer electricity trading with blockchains in 2017.
-I saw that Ethereum, a blockchain that is a distributed app platform, wasn't scalable, so I decided to contribute towards making it more scalable.
-In February 2019, after around two years of involvement with Ethereum, and not being able to get enough funding to sustainably support work (only some advisory work and a couple of donations from community members, and no grants from the Ethereum Foundation for the bulk of my efforts), I started applying for jobs, and found out about Holochain via a Rust developer job ad.
-More information about the Holochain ecosystem is available via [holochain.org](https://holochain.org), [holo.host](https://holo.host), [this excellent video introduction](https://www.youtube.com/watch?v=W3X5_zAUjlw), and [the MetaCurrency Project](http://metacurrency.org/).

-While I
-didn't get that job, I've still been contributing.
-I am still enthusiastic about renewable energy, but I think it's having a hard time scaling quickly enough to be able to phase out all fossil fuel energy.
-The industrial-company-capitalist approach has resulted in impressive growth, but again, the growth rate isn't fast enough.
-My hope is that a distributed Web and economy, powered by a secure and scalable platform such as Holochain, may help to enable a transition to a fairer world.

 ### Further independent work and study
 Feb 2019–present

+As of June I am focusing on applying for jobs, and am only spending a couple of hours per week at most on contributing to [Holochain](https://holochain.org/).

 General tasks involved include doing some contractual work with a few projects, applying for jobs, and study and contributing voluntarily to Holochain.
-I've studied [Holochain](https://holochain.org/), [Tender](https://www.tender.buzz/), [Katallassos](https://katallassos.com/), and other projects.
+I've studied and contributed to [Holochain](https://holochain.org/), [Tender](https://www.tender.buzz/), [Katallassos](https://katallassos.com/), and other projects.
 I'm most interested in Holochain, as it can provide scalable distribute apps with data integrity, in order to build a decentralized Web and economy, with [democratic power relationships](https://blog.p2pfoundation.net/holochain-the-perfect-framework-for-decentralised-cooperation-at-scale/2018/06/26?cn-reloaded=1&cn-reloaded=1).
 It has a design inspired by nature.
 It combines the best of decentralized technology, such as DHTs, dual pair key cryptography and signatures, hashing, and git.

-Support me via [Gitcoin](https://gitcoin.co/grants/106/holochain-core-development), [Patreon](https://www.patreon.com/), [PayPal](https://www.paypal.me/jamesray1) to develop Holochain.

-The following are some ways you can see my contributions to the Holochain ecosystem with my [Github activity](https://github.com/jamesray1), plus more community and marketing oriented contributions as follows:
+The following are some ways you can see my contributions to the Holochain ecosystem: with my [Github activity](https://github.com/jamesray1), plus more community and marketing oriented contributions as follows:
 - on Medium, e.g. Holochain [pros and cons](https://medium.com/@james.ray/holochain-pros-and-cons-569973763a38?source=---------3------------------) and [Holochain economics](https://medium.com/@james.ray/holochain-economics-671ef4a66974).
 - in the Mattermost chat server at [chat.holochain.org/](https://chat.holochain.org/)
 - [Reddit](https://www.reddit.com/user/jamescray1/) (in r/holochain)